 Create an innovative marketing culture.
 Escape “order taker” mode.

 The 100-Day Marketing Innovation Sprint™

 Many marketing organizations face new challenges, yet are ill-equipped to handle them.
-In our community, nearly 40% of our CMOs now have revenue goals.
-They want to create new streams of revenue and discover new offerings to foster organic growth.
+In our community, nearly 40% of our Chief Marketing Officers now have revenue goals.
+They want to create new streams of revenue, create their own CMO marketing solutions, and discover new offerings to foster organic growth.
 Yet they are settled into an identity as “the order takers,” or the drive-through window team who can schedule customer events, design landing pages, or increase leads at the drop of a hat.

 Does that describe you?
 If it does, you need a plan to transition your marketing team from “order takers” to innovators.
 Otherwise, expect your best people to leave as they grow tired of full-time, tactical firefighters.

 We offer the 100-day Marketing Innovation Sprint™—a series of assessments, interactive, live, and virtual sessions, and reinforcement to help you:

 - Improve your company’s perception of Marketing’s influence and value